 5. And finally, watch this TED talk for 20-somethings and seize your life now!
 It’s yours not to squander!

-No outside fix will fix you.
-Not love, not money, not sex, not drugs.
+No outside fix will fix this.
+Not love, not money, not sex, not text, not drugs, not shopping.
 But inside you must still your body and mind and say, I am OK.
 I am enough.
 I am not like them.
-And at my yoga retreat they repeated, “and together we say OM…”
+And at my yoga retreat we learned to hold the pose/pain/stretch just a second longer.
+Then savor deep tissue learning.